collectSPACE: Messages

 Registered: May 2000

-It will make an uncontrolled reentry in 2008 or 2009 according to someone on the See-Sat-L mailing list.
+It will make an uncontrolled reentry in 2008 or 2009, according to the See-Sat-L list.

 Robert Pearlman